 Candy and wine might sound like an odd pairing, but if wine works with chocolate, it can work with candy.
 There are some pairings that work especially well together, too.
 Plus this will give you something to do with all that candy that you hide from your kids after Halloween because they probably don't need three bags worth, right?

-Here are our best picks for pairing wine with candy.
+Here are our best picks for pairing the best wine with your leftover Halloween candy.

 1. Cherry Blow Pops

-Sweet ripe cherry flavor tastes even better when you pair it with a wine that has a bright taste of lush fruit.
+The sweet ripe cherry flavor tastes even better with a wine pairing that has a bright taste of lush fruit.

 Brahm Callahan, MS, the Beverage Director of Himmel Hospitality Group, suggests a Spanish Traslacuestas Roble 2014 from Ribera del Duero: "The lush red and black fruit still pops with some bright acidity and subtle baking spices from a small amount of new oak."

 2. Sour Patch Kids

 Tart and tangy, Sour Patch Kids love a glass of wine that showcases lots of citrusy flavors.
 Think of the grapefruit, apple, lemon flavors you find in a Sauvignon Blanc.
 Swedish fish are also a great pairing.

 Quilting is done and part 1 of binding is complete! 😁 Now, can we take a moment to talk about binding snacks?!
 My current go-to is peanut M&Ms as I've got a gigantic bag that I've been trying to make my way through 😋 #thestruggleisreal 😄😉 What do you love munching on while binding away?! . . . #bindingtime #snacktime #peanutmms #sneakpeak #sfdquilts #theheartlandblogtour #agf #artgalleryfabrics #makemodern #modernquilting